langchain-ai/langgraph/docs/docs/tutorials/auth/getting_started.md

     print(f"Failed to access other user's thread: {e}")  # Will show 404 Not Found
 ```

-This demonstrates that:
+Notice that:

 1. With a valid token, we can create and interact with threads
-2. Without a token, we get a 401 Unauthorized or 403 Forbidden error
+2. Without a token, we get an authentication error saying we are forbidden
 3. Even with a valid token, users can only access their own threads

 ## Deploying to LangGraph Cloud